gongahkia/yuho/doc/KANBAN.md

 ### 1. Syntax

 1. Edit SYNTAX.md and fully brainstorm complete set of keywords for Yuho
-    1. Can i repurpose most of Yuho v2's syntax to represent the static and dynamic roles played by certain parties?
-        1. DO THIS ASAP!!!
-    1. Try writing out more of the statutes with this syntax in .yh in the examples directory
+    1. Try writing out more of the statutes with this syntax in .yh in the examples directory following the syntax of `s415_cheating.yh`
-    2. Then when syntax is formalised add it to SYNTAX.md
-    3. !!!
+    2. !!!
 Syntax should be able to account for case representations including more complex situations of vicarious liabilty and multiple parties and third parties aside from just the Plaintiff and Defendant
+    2. When syntax is formalised add it to SYNTAX.md
         1. Extract further cases from my tort notes google slides, ideally get 1 case from each week
         2. Extract further concepts from my tort notes google slides, ideally get 1 concept from each week
         3. See Jerrold Soh's tort slides for the cases of